gomingchen/SCAT/README.md

 ![](/figures/filterbankOutput.png)

 Then SCAT analyses each channel to get the time delay of target, and the geometry information of the target, i.e., fine delay between glints (reflecting points) in the target.
+By adding up information from all frequency channels, SCAT model can eventually make the best estimate of the two delays mentioned above.

 # Directory Contents
 ## files